Find out what to do if a fire breaks out and how to reduce the risk of fires.

-How to prevent a fire
+What to do during a fire

-If there is a fire, get out, stay out and call 999.
+- If there is a fire, get out, stay out and call 999.

-If you are trapped in smoke, stay close to the floor where the air is cleaner.
+- If you are trapped in smoke, stay close to the floor where the air is cleaner.
 Cover your nose and mouth with a wet cloth if possible.

-Remember – never re-enter your home until the fire service has made it safe.
+- Remember – never re-enter your home until the fire service has made it safe.

 After a fire